How can therapy help me?

 What is your cancellation policy?

-I charge $75 – $100 for missed sessions or cancellations made with less than 24 hours notice.
+I charge the full session fee for missed sessions or cancellations made with less than 24 hours’ notice.
 Insurance plans will not reimburse for missed sessions.
 This fee may be waived for emergencies.

 What can I expect from the first few sessions?

 I consider the first two or three sessions to be part of the assessment process.
-After going over the business end of things I ask clients to talk about what brings them in, then we begin to talk about potential goals and what I propose for treatment.
-The assessment also includes assessing mental health, strengths, resources, and taking a family history.
-It is the time where we begin to build a working relationship and decide whether or not I am the best fit for the treatment needs you have.
+After reviewing my practice policies, I ask clients to talk about what brings them in, then we begin to talk about potential goals and what I propose for treatment.
+The assessment also includes assessing mental health, strengths, resources, and any previous treatment.
+This time is where we begin to build a working relationship and decide whether I am the best fit for the treatment needs you have and the goals you wish to attain.

 How should I prepare for my first session?